 Density for Planned Unit Developments.
-The allowable density for planned unit developments shall be determined by the Planning Commission on a case-by-case basis, taking into account the following factors: recommendations of county and non-county agencies; site constraints; compatibility with nearby land uses; and the provisions of the applicable General Plan.
+The allowable density for planned unit developments shall be determined by the Planning Commission on a case-by-case basis, taking into account the following factors: recommendations of municipal and reviewing agencies; site constraints; compatibility with nearby land uses; and the provisions of the applicable General Plan.
 Notwithstanding the above, the Planning Commission may not approve a planned unit development with density higher than the that enumerated in Table 19.28.030.

 19.28.040 – Primary Structure Development Standards.